m2c2-project/Nines/README.md

         #food_log pattern uses 2 of year to avoid issues with count column
         match+"|2018" : replace+"|2018"

-Additional cases can be added via the code, or later on as a arg.
+Additional cases can be added via the code, or later on as an arg.